ConfettiFX/The-Forge/README.md

   * upgraded to 12.0 (16A366)
   * we extended imGUI support for iOS with touch support and virtual keyboard
 * Windows - fixed resizing ... should now work again with Alt+Enter ...
 * Windows DXR - The Forge was the first rendering framework to support DXR, now that there will be hardware support, we added a screenshot of one of the unit tests below.
 We will add support for the other Ray Tracing APIs as well.
-They are useful for devloping Tools.
+They are useful for developing Tools.
 For games we recommend the Hybrid Ray-Traced solutions provided below (so far only shadows).

 ![Image of the DXR Ray Tracing unit test in The Forge](Screenshots/16_RayTracing.png)